2018 Middle School National Championship Tournament Logistics Information

 Parking is $5/day and includes in-and-out privileges.
 Teams traveling to the tournament in buses should contact the hotel in advance to discuss parking options.

 To receive the discounted parking rate, teams staying at the Hyatt Regency O’Hare should bring their parking ticket to the hotel’s front desk for validation.
-Teams not staying at the Hyatt Regency O’Hare should validate their parking ticket at NAQT’s check-in desk (Friday) or at the Information Desk (Saturday and Sunday).
+Teams not staying at the Hyatt Regency O’Hare should validate their parking ticket at NAQT’s check-in desk (Friday or Saturday morning) or at the Information Desk (after the opening meeting on Saturday and throughout Sunday).

 There is a food court at the Fashion Outlets of Chicago mall at 5220 Fashion Outlets Way.
 Its restaurant choices include Freshii (vegetarian), tacos, burgers, and Chinese.
 To get to the Fashion Outlets from the hotel, walk west on Bryn Mawr, turn left onto River Road, then turn right onto Balmoral Avenue until you get to Fashion Outlets Way.
 The food court is a 15-minute walk away.